 Head Tube Angle

-The head tube angle is important because it affects handling.
-Aggressive enduro and trail bikes have sharper head tube angle (65-68 degrees), which makes the fork more parallel to the ground.
-This provides more stability, but it affects handling.
+- Aggressive enduro and trail bikes have sharper head tube angles (65-68 degrees), which makes the fork more parallel to the ground.
+This provides more stability, but it affects handling